-The Company has an experienced Nonexecutive Board, chaired by Robert Hingley.
+The Company has an experienced Non-executive Board, chaired by Robert Hingley.
 The Directors have a wealth of experience in real estate, corporate finance, investment funds and capital markets.

-Antonia Burgess

-Independent Non-executive Director,

-Senior Independent Director and

-Chair of the Risk Committee and the
+Independent Non-Executive Director, Chair of the Company and Chair of the Nomination Committee

-Remuneration Committee